redwoodjs/redwoodjs-com-archive/docs/services.md

 }
 ```

-An even more complex version:
+An even more complex combination:

 ```javascript
 const verifyPost = (name, { input }) => {